vtex/shoreline/packages/admin-ui-docs/docs/components/toolbar.md

 # Toolbar

 Accessible Toolbar component that follows the [WAI-ARIA Toolbar Pattern](https://www.w3.org/TR/wai-aria-practices/#toolbar).
-It's a container for grouping a set of controls.
+It is a container for grouping a set of controls.

 ## Import